hthuwal/ARC-Challenge/notes/progress_report.md

             - Real time: ~3 hours.
 - Tried Running the Mausam's openIE on HPC as a job.
 - HPC kills the process after exceeds the wall time.
 Maximum wall time is of 7 days.
 So no point in running it.
+- Processes get killed randomly.
+(Probably if load is high).

 ##### Current state of Aryabhatta server

 ![](http://www.cse.iitd.ac.in/~mcs172074/mtp/arya_usage.png)